LambdaConglomerate/x9115lam/project/README.md

 ## Metrics ##

-The overall metric structure used, was a combination of the cannonical metrics used for many papers in the field (Spread, Hypvervolume), and Convergence.
+The overall metric structure used, was a combination of the canonical metrics used for many papers in the field (Spread, Hypvervolume), and Convergence.
 True Pareto Frontiers were taken from [jMetal](http://jmetal.sourceforge.net/problems.html).

 ### Convergence ###

 Convergence is described in the [Deb](http://www.tik.ee.ethz.ch/sop/publicationListFiles/zk2004a.pdf) paper on NSGA II.
-The calculation is the minimum euclidean distance from each member of the frontier to the true pareto frontier, averaged over the entire front.
+The calculation is the minimum Euclidean distance from each member of the frontier to the true pareto frontier, averaged over the entire front.
 The idea is to minimize this calculation, since a value close to zero means that we are essentially on the pareto frontier.
 The advantage of this calculation is that we can encapsulate the information shown in our graphs of frontiers and true frontiers in one metric.

 ### Spread ###

 Spread, is also mentioned in the [Deb](http://www.iitk.ac.in/kangal/Deb_NSGA-II.pdf) paper on NSGA-II as the diversity metric.
 It is a calculation of whether the calculated frontier is covering the entire region of the the true frontier.
-The calculation is also a minimization, with a high uniformity in the population of the front yeilding a value of zero.
-Our implementation is borrowed from [AI4SE](https://github.com/ai-se/Spread-HyperVolume) with an external batch runner added on top of it to atuomate running models.
+The calculation is also a minimization, with a high uniformity in the population of the front yielding a value of zero.
+Our implementation is borrowed from [AI4SE](https://github.com/ai-se/Spread-HyperVolume) with an external batch runner added on top of it to automate running models.

 ### Hypervolume ###

 Hypervolume is a calculation of the volume of the area dominated by the frontier.
 For most of our models this is a 2 or 3 dimensional hypercube.
-There are a large number of differnt implmentations for hypervolume and there is little consensus about what calculation is the best.
+There are a large number of different implementations for hypervolume and there is little consensus about what calculation is the best.
 Our implementation is again borrowed from [AI4SE](https://github.com/ai-se/Spread-HyperVolume).
 Their implementation is based on the implementation in this paper by [Fonseca](http://lopez-ibanez.eu/doc/FonPaqLop06-hypervolume.pdf).

 # Experimental Process #